alirezanet/Gridify/docs/guide/README.md

 performance and ease-of-use, Gridify makes it effortless to apply filtering, sorting, and pagination using text-based data.

 Gridify.Elasticsearch is an extension of Gridify, that provides an ability to generate Elasticsearch DSL queries.
+Read more about Gridify.Elasticsearch in [a separate thread of the documentation](./elasticsearch/).

 ## Features